-Allowable Targeted Case Management (TCM) units are based on services which assist consumers to gain access
+Allowable Targeted Case Management (TCM) units are based on services provided to consumers, such as:

-- Assessment and periodic reassessment to determine service needs. - Development and periodic revision of an Individual Program Plan (IPP) based on the information collected through assessment or reassessment. - Monitoring and follow-up activities, including activities and contacts that are necessary to ensure that the IPP is effectively implement and adequately addresses the needs of the consumer. - Referral and related activities to help the consumer obtain needed services.
+- Assessment and periodic reassessment to determine service needs. - Development and periodic revision of an Individual Program Plan (IPP) based on the information collected through assessment or reassessment. - Monitoring and follow-up activities, including activities and contacts that are necessary to ensure that the IPP is effectively implemented and adequately addresses the needs of the consumer. - Referral and related activities to help the consumer obtain needed services.